mehdi-fathi/eloquent-filter/README.md

 For example perpage param will never be in the conditions eloquent filter. it's related to the paginate method. `page` param ignore by default in the Eloquent Filter Laravel.

+- You can filter some request params for using in eloquent filter.

 ```php